About us – A worldwide service

 John Rens, founder of International Zoo Services

-We could help you locate a particular animal that you wish to include in your collection or to find a new home for your surplus specimens.
-The new home for your surplus specimens will naturally be subject to your approval.Transport and documentation-service: work for specialists!
+We could help you locate a zoo that can offer you the species of animals that you are looking for to add to your collection or to find a zoo that can offer a new home for your surplus specimens.
+Our agency can mediate in this way and can offer support to complete your breeding groups and to make your conservation-projects successful.Transport and documentation-service: work for specialists!

 International Zoo Services can assist your organization with relevant documentation.
 Our team can coordinate animal transports by truck, boat or airplane; this includes taking care of crates or other suitable containers.
-On various occasions we have chartered a complete airplane for an animal transport.Breeding-loan and donations: especially for EAZA or AZA -members
+On various occasions we have chartered a complete airplane for an animal transport.Breeding-loan and donations: especially for members of zoo associations like EAZA.

-International Zoo Services also put them in direct contact with each other.
-This service is often used when a zoo desires an animal on a breeding-loan terms or wishes to make a donation.
+International Zoo Services also will put you in direct contact with each other for discussion of a breeding-loan terms or for making a donation.

 Whenever the relocation of an animal involves extremely rare species that are being donated by governmental institutions; International Zoo Services knows all the ins-and-outs of the laws and practices of that particular country and can secure the support of the governmental authorities involved.